licht5/learngit/readme.txt

-git is a version control sys,
-git is a software
+git is a good  version control sysi git is a free software